CadeGray01/portfolio-website/README.md

 ## Contact

-For questions or suggestions, please reach out through the contact form on the website or directly at hello@cade-gray.com.
+For questions or suggestions, please reach out through the contact form on the website or directly at graycade01@gmail.com

+## Context Information
+- LinkedIn profile: www.linkedin.com/in/cade-gray-0b289a303
+- GitHub profile: CadeGray01
+- Email: graycade01@gmail.com